-5 Spinal Cord Injury Research Evidence Team, Vancouver, Canada
+6 Spinal Cord Injury Research Evidence Team, Vancouver, Canada

-6 GF Strong Rehabilitation Centre, Vancouver Coastal Health, Vancouver, BC, Canada
+7 GF Strong Rehabilitation Centre, Vancouver Coastal Health, Vancouver, BC, Canada

+8 Department of Neuro-Urology, Swiss Paraplegic Centre, Nottwil, Switzerland

 Abstract

+Background: People with spinal cord injuries (SCI) commonly experience pain and spasticity, but limitations of current treatments have generated interest in cannabis as a possible therapy.

-Objective: We conducted this systematic review in order to: 1) reveal usage patterns and reasons for cannabinoid use, and 2) to determine the treatment efficacy and safety of cannabinoid use, in people with spinal cord injuries (SCI).
+Objectives: We conducted this systematic review to: 1) examine usage patterns and reasons for cannabinoid use, and 2) determine the treatment efficacy and safety of cannabinoid use, in people with SCI.

-: In accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA), we electronically searched PubMed, Embase, Web of Science and Cumulative Index to Nursing and Allied Health Literature databases.
+Methods: PubMed, Embase, Web of Science and Cumulative Index to Nursing and Allied Health Literature databases were queried for keywords related to SCI and cannabinoid.

-Results: 6,627 studies were screened and 30 were included in this review.
-Though 22 studies addressed questions regarding cannabinoid usage, only 8 studies investigated the therapeutic potential of cannabinoids on secondary medical conditions, such as pain and spasticity.
-Studies investigating cannabinoid use documented that the most common usage method was smoking and frequency of use varied.
+Results: 7,232 studies were screened, 34 were included in this systematic review.
+Though 26 studies addressed cannabinoid usage, only 8 investigated its therapeutic potential on outcomes such as pain and spasticity.
+The most common usage method was smoking.
 Relief of pain, spasticity and pleasure were the most common reasons for use.
-Although the magnitude of effects was inconsistent, the overarching evidence suggests cannabinoids can be used to reduce pain and spasticity, and cannabinoid use was associated with side effects such as fatigue and cognitive deficits.
+Statistically significant reduction of pain and spasticity was observed with cannabinoid use in 80% and 90% of experimental studies, respectively.
+However, on examination of randomized control trials (RCTs) alone, effect sizes ranged from -0.82 to 0.83 for pain and -0.95 to 0.09 for spasticity.
+Cannabinoid use was associated with fatigue and cognitive deficits.

-Conclusions: Current evidence suggests that cannabinoids are effective in the management of pain and spasticity in people with SCI.
-However, at present there is a lack of information on optimal dosage, methods of usage, composition and concentration of compounds from rigorously designed, high quality research studies.
-Longer-term, double-blind, randomized controlled trials, assessing a wider range of outcomes should be conducted to further our understanding of the beneficial and detrimental effects of cannabinoid use in people with SCI.
+Conclusions: Current evidence suggests cannabinoids may reduce pain and spasticity in people with SCI, but its effect magnitude and clinical significance is unclear.
+Existing information is lacking on optimal dosage, method of use, composition and concentration of compounds.
+Long-term, double-blind, RCTs, assessing a wider range of outcomes should be conducted to further understanding of the effects of cannabinoid use in people with SCI.

 Graphical Abstract: